rayqu1126/starter-hugo-academic/content/authors/admin/_index.md

 Outside of Rice, I'll spend 2024 summer in the Applied Mathematics and Plasma Physics Group (T-5), Los Alamos National Lab (LANL), applying model order reduction to uncertain quantification (UQ) problems in stochastic PDE systems.

 I received my Bachelor of Science in both Mathematics and Statistics with Highest Distinction from the University of North Carolina at Chapel Hill.
-My undergraduate research, guided by Prof. [Pedro Sáenz](https://www.pml.unc.edu/about-me) and with help from Prof. [Rodolfo Rosales](https://math.mit.edu/directory/profile.html?pid=228), focused on hydrodynamics spin lattices (HSLs).
+My undergraduate research, under the mentorship of Prof. [Pedro Sáenz](https://www.pml.unc.edu/about-me) and with assistance from Prof. [Rodolfo Rosales](https://math.mit.edu/directory/profile.html?pid=228), was on active spinwaves in hydrodynamics spin lattices (HSLs).